Optimizing pandas for 10GB Royalty CSVs: Production-Grade Memory Management and Metadata Reconciliation Workflows

 ):

-# Normalize currency to USD using FX lookup table
+# Normalize currency to USD using an external FX lookup table

 chunk["net_payout_usd"] = chunk.apply(